impallari/Contextual-Kerning-Tool/README.md

 # Contexual Kerning Tool

-The "Contextual Kerning Tool" is an aid to the kerning process
+The "Contextual Kerning Tool" is a proof of concept for a new tool to aid the kerning process

 ## Spliting the Dictionary in two: